GROWN BY NATURE

 One of the main reasons people suffer from sleep-related problems is due to post-traumatic stress disorder (PTSD), which is linked with sleep disturbances and REM cycle issues.
 Several reports show how CBD oil can effectively reduce sleep issues related to PTSD.
 CBD can relieve PTSD-driven anxiety, which reduces anxiety-induced REM sleep disturbances.

 The relationship between CBD and sleep

-Sleeplessness can be due to several reasons, including mental issues (stress, anxiety, post-traumatic stress disorder), prescription pills, regularly drinking caffeine, and external factors such as noise, light and temperature.
+Sleeplessness can be due to several reasons, including mental issues (stress, anxiety, post-traumatic stress disorder), prescription pills, regularly drinking caffeine, and external factors such as noise, light, and temperature.
 Some of these, such as noise and light can be easily controlled.

 In some situations, people experience insomnia due to high anxiety levels.
 Although there’s a need for more studies on CBD, current research shows that it eases detrimental symptoms that can prevent a user from getting the recommended amount of nightly sleep.

-People with Parkinson’s disease can use CBD to reduce REM-behavior-disorder, a condition which causes physical reactions during sleep.
+People with Parkinson’s disease can use CBD to reduce REM-behavior-disorder, a condition that causes physical reactions during sleep.
 Usually, when REM sleep occurs, the body becomes stiff, a state commonly known as REM atonia.
 This lack of movement prevents individuals from reacting physically to their dreams.
 However, REM behavior disorder doesn’t come with paralysis, which means individuals can quickly move during dreams; this can lead to disruptive sleep and injuries while sleeping.
-CBD can also help reduce pain and overall sleeping quality in people with Parkinson’s disease.
+CBD can also help alleviate pain and overall sleeping quality in people with Parkinson’s disease.